Go Back Email Link

 • In a small bowl combine the flour, baking powder, salt and spices and whisk to combine.

-• Chill the batter for 1 hour.
+• Chill the batter for a half hour.

 • Let cool for 5 minutes then remove from the pan.
 See notes.